-Gliomas come in a few different grades, based on how much (or how little) they look like normal cells and how rapidly they grow:
+Gliomas come in different grades based on how much (or how little) they look like normal cells and how rapidly they grow:

-- Grade I: These cells look almost normal.
+- Grade 1: These cells look almost normal.
 They grow very slowly.

-- Grade II: A bit of abnormality sets in.
+- Grade 2: A bit of abnormality sets in.
 They can return after treatment as a higher grade.

-- Grade III: The cells quickly reproduce and are more aggressive than the first two grades.
+- Grade 3: The cells reproduce quickly and are more aggressive than the first two grades.

-- Grade IV: These cells look nothing like normal cells.
+- Grade 4: These cells look nothing like normal cells.
 They're very aggressive and grow very quickly.

 How Doctors Diagnose These Tumors